ssjw/new-host-setup/backup-pi-configuration.md

 been on the drive.
 If you've never used the drive, this step is probably not needed.
 It takes several hours to complete.

+> *NOTE*: there are faster ways to do this.
+Just write zeros to the drive.
+> According to forum posts I've found on the Web, writing zeros is just as
+> good with today's drives as writing noise.
+I don't really care if someone
+> finds out where my filesystem data begins and ends...
+I'm not trying to hide
+> a filesystem within a filesystem.

 Use the following command to write random noise to the entire disk or partition.
 Note: this finished with an error about writing to file, but I think that is probably because the pipe closed when it got to the end